US expands COVID boosters to all adults, final hurdle ahead - KTVZ

 Associated Press

-WASHINGTON (AP) — Pfizer and Moderna say U.S. regulators have opened up COVID-19 booster shots to all adults, letting them choose another dose of either vaccine.
-The move expands the government’s booster campaign to shore up protection and get ahead of rising coronavirus cases that may worsen with the holidays.
-There’s one more step: The Centers for Disease Control and Prevention must agree to expand Pfizer and Moderna boosters to even healthy young adults.
-Its scientific advisers are set to debate that on Friday.
+WASHINGTON (AP) — The Food and Drug Administration has opened up COVID-19 booster shots to all adults, letting them choose another dose of either the Pfizer or Moderna vaccine.
+The move expands the U.S. government’s booster campaign to shore up protection and get ahead of rising coronavirus cases that may worsen with the holidays.
+But there’s one more step: The Centers for Disease Control and Prevention must agree that even healthy young adults should get either a Pfizer or Moderna booster.
+Its scientific advisers are set to debate that later Friday.
 If the CDC agrees, tens of millions more Americans could have three doses of protection ahead of the new year.